 - getting too little sleep or very disturbed sleep

 Positive change is possible

-Most importantly, it is possible to reduce your chances of developing high blood pressure, or lowering your blood pressure if it is already high, by making healthy lifestyle changes.
+Most importantly, it is possible to reduce your chances of developing hypertension, or lowering your pressure if it is already high, by making healthy lifestyle changes.

 We strongly recommend that you complete an online or attend a practical or online first aid course to understand what to do in a medical emergency.
 Click here or call 0208 675 4036 for more information about our courses.
 First Aid for Life provides this information for guidance and it is not in any way a substitute for medical advice.
 First Aid for Life is not responsible or liable for any diagnosis made or actions taken based on this information.